ahmadmustafeen/ahmadmustafeen/README.md

    <img width="40%" align="right"   src="https://user-images.githubusercontent.com/90326051/196059543-f26eed56-e331-4211-8c0f-7ec25ab482de.png">

-As an experienced software developer with around 4 years in the field, I have developed a deep understanding of enterprise software development, agile teams, and software design patterns.
+As an experienced software developer with over 5 years in the field, I have developed a deep understanding of enterprise software development, agile teams, and software design patterns.
 I take pride in delivering top-notch code and user-friendly experiences, consistently striving for excellence in everything I do.

 My unique skill set comprises a blend of technical proficiency, project management abilities, and client interaction experience.
 Through close collaboration with software company executives, I have honed my ability to ensure optimal client satisfaction and coding standards.